TinkerSo/SmoothOperator/software/README_Software.md

 - **Hector SLAM**: Provides trajectory generation and map creation capabilities.
 - **Map Server**: A utility to manage and serve map data.

+Here’s a combined and summarized section for the `SmoothOperatorUI` directory, including details about `faceUI.py`, suitable for a `README.md` file:

+---

+### 2. **SmoothOperatorUI**

+The `SmoothOperatorUI` directory contains resources and scripts for managing the user interface and related utilities of the SmoothOperator system.
+It is built using Python and the Kivy framework, with additional integrations for custom widgets, audio playback, and server communication.

+- **faceUI.py**: The core GUI script that handles screen transitions, animations, audio synchronization, and WebSocket communication.
+  - **Theme and Configuration**: Implements a consistent application theme and sets global configurations like server URLs and window size.
+  - **Custom Widgets**: Includes components such as `RoundedButton` for customizable buttons, `HeaderBar` for navigation, and facial animation widgets like `MouthWidget`.
+  - **Screens**: Manages user interactions across multiple screens:
+    - **FaceScreen**: Displays animated facial expressions and handles commands via WebSocket.
+    - **GoalReachedScreen**: Confirms task completion and provides unloading controls.
+    - **ConnectScreen**: Enables device connectivity using a passcode.
+    - **MenuScreen**: Acts as a navigation hub for selecting features.
+    - **ManualControlScreen**: Allows manual control of the robot.
+    - **QRScreen**: Scans boarding passes via webcam and processes QR codes.
+    - **PostScanScreen**: Displays QR scan details and user confirmation options.
+    - **HelpScreen**: Offers user instructions for using the system.
+  - **SoundManager**: Plays audio files for events like greetings, confirmations, and alerts.
+- **QRCodeGenerator.py**: A script for generating QR codes for use in the system.
+- **audio/**: A directory containing audio assets used in the interface.
+- **terminalQRCodes/**: Stores terminal-based QR code outputs.
+- **testFiles/**: Contains test scripts and resources for UI development.

 ### 2. **Example**
    - Purpose:
    - Responsibilities: